T-Mobile Sidekick: Mobilicity Mobiflip and Sharp Jump

-Danger cloud service discontinuation
+Danger cloud service shutdown

-On February 28, 2011 Engadget reported Microsoft would discontinue Danger's cloud service on May 31, 2011.
+On February 28, 2011, Engadget reported Microsoft would discontinue Danger's cloud service on May 31, 2011.
 After that date, Sidekicks no longer had access to any data services, though voice service still functioned.
+The service had already shut down earlier, April 30, 2009, in Canada.

 In Australia, the Telstra Hiptop service was continued for existing customers after May 31, 2011, when the T-Mobile USA Sidekick service was shut down.
 Then, it was announced that the Hiptop service for Telstra customers was to be discontinued on October 4, 2011.
-Selected affected customers received a free Samsung Galaxy 551 to replace their Hiptop devices.
-After the Telstra shutdown, no known carriers worldwide offered any form of Danger data service.
+Selected affected customers received a free Samsung Galaxy 555 to replace their Hiptop devices.